nedleeds/OCTADeeplearning/README.md

 > This repository mainly about deep learning parts which is consists of 4 parts([main](#M), [data](#D), [train](#R), [test](#E)).</br>
 > The data pre-processing part is able to check in this
 > [Github Page](https://github.com/nedleeds/OCTAPreprocessing).</br>

 1. **Environment Setting**</br>

-Basically, deeplearning environment needs to consider lots of things.</br>
+Basically, deeplearning environment needs to consider lots of things.
-Like, verision of cuda, nvidia driver and the Deep learning framework.</br>
+Like, verision of cuda, nvidia driver and the Deep learning framework.
-So, it is highly recommended to use docker.</br>
+So, it is highly recommended to use docker.
-I also made my experiment environment by utilizing the docker.</br>
+I also made my experiment environment by utilizing the docker.
 The fundamental environment for this experiment is like below.
 > - Ubuntu (Linux OS for using Nvidia docker)
 > - pytorch v1.11.0